 Does it sometimes seem like everyone around you is confident and sure of themselves?
 Chances are, they have doubts just like you.
 So what’s the secret they’ve discovered about how to be confident?
 They know that confidence is not something you have, it’s something you create.
-Being confident is nothing more than a sense of power in yourself.
+Being confident is nothing more than a sense of power to believe in yourself.
 It’s the feeling of certainty that you can accomplish whatever you set your mind to.
 Confidence comes from within, and you can find ways of being more confident at any time.

 That’s not to say learning how to be confident will solve all your problems.
 Everyone has bad days or moments that upset them.
 Being confident also doesn’t mean you’re completely sure of yourself at all times.
 Creating confidence is not about knowing it all; it’s about trusting that no matter what happens in a particular situation, you’ll be able to handle it and learn from the outcome.